1. THE BOYS WE SERVE

 Whetstone believes that boys grow best when they are productively engaged in a project, and that mentoring is most effective when they work alongside other men in the accomplishment of a worthy goal.
-To this end, boys will gain hands-on experience in the following trades: fence building/repair, carpentry, welding, leatherwork, gardening, plumbing and minor electrical.
+To this end, boys will gain hands-on experience with a variety of skills such as carpentry, fence building, leather work, gardening and a variety of agricultural activities.

 11. THE LEVEL SYSTEM